Date(s) - Sunday, February 10, 2019 - Sunday, March 24, 2019

 WEEKS 1-4: INTERMEDIATE COB BUILDING WORKSHOP

 The 28-day Intermediate Cob Building Workshop consists of 20 days of theoretical instruction (lectures with graphics) and construction for 4 hours in the morning and 3 hours in the afternoon.
 Students arrive on Sunday and settle in.
 International students can check with Host about arriving earlier to adjust to time difference, etc. Weekends (Saturday and Sunday) are days off for resting, exploring the area, studying and, if desired, continuing to build at your own pace.
 The last Saturday morning may include some finishing up work and cleanup.
 Morning (4 hours) and afternoon (3 hours) sessions each have a 15-minute snack break.
-Lunch break lasts 2 hours which includes about 1 hour of rest time before the afternoon session begins, with a 30-60 minute lecture, followed by construction.
-After class there is a 90-minute break before dinner, which may include a yoga or other body relaxation session.
+Lunch break lasts 1.5 hours before the afternoon session begins at 2:30pm.
+We will have a one hour lecture on MWF, followed by construction.
+On TTh we will begin our practical learning at 2:30pm.
+After class there is a 90-minute break before dinner, which includea an optional yoga or other body relaxation session.
 There will also be one evening a week after dinner for showing slides, videos and having Course-related discussions.
 Other evenings are free and/or organized by group for extracurricular activities as desired.

 The 28-day Course will offer practical learning by building a 15m2/164ft2 (size may be a bit bigger or smaller depending on number of students) curvilinear building.
 The Course starts with the Foundation work during Week 1.
 In Weeks 2 & 3 we build the Cob wall, which include a door, opening and fixed windows, shelves, artistic inserts like bottles, driftwood, branches, etc., electrical and plumbing infrastructure, sculpting and the roof connection elements.
 We will also build the first 10” (gravel, insulation and rough cob) of floor.
 In Week 4 we will finish sculpting if needed, apply one coat of earthen plaster on the interior and exterior wall, and apply the second coat of floor on the last day.

-Those who complete the 28-day Workshop will receive the Intermediate Cobber Certification of Completion for Foundation, Cob Walls (which includes Door, Windows, Shelves, Art, Electrical & Plumbing), Floor, Plaster & Roof (lecture only).
+Those who complete the 28-day Workshop will receive the Intermediate Cobber Certification of Completion for Foundation, Cob Walls (which includes Door, Windows, Shelves, Art, Electrical & Plumbing), Floor, Plaster & Roof Connection.

 The 28-day Complete Cob Workshop begins on Sunday evening with Dinner and ends on Sunday (4 weeks later) after Breakfast.
-Students will have the opportunity to complete the Advanced Cobber Certification by registering for Week 5, the Roof Completion.
+Students will have the opportunity to complete the Advanced Cobber Certification by registering for Week 6, the Roof Completion and learn the exciting art of building a Masonry Heater out of Adobe Blocks in Week 5!

 Mondays through Fridays we will build and Saturdays/Sundays we will have time off.
-The last Saturday may be used to wrap things up and clean up, otherwise the whole day will be for a final group activity with a celebration dinner, graduation and closing circle.
-The Workshop ends after Breakfast on Sunday morning.
+The last Saturday, March 23, will be used to wrap things up and clean up, otherwise the whole day will be for a final group activity with a celebration dinner and graduation ceremony on March 23, 2019.
+The Workshop will end with Closing Circle and Lunch on Sunday, March 24th.

 The daily schedule will be: